cerebro-data/external-docs/Authentication.md

 # Cerebro Data Access Service Authentication

 All Cerebro services are authenticated.
-We provide two mechanism for authentication:
+We provide two mechanisms for authentication:

-1. Kerberos
+1. Kerberos & Cerebro Tokens
+2. JSON Web Tokens (JWT)

+Users can configure either or both options.
+If both are configured, clients can authenticate using either method.

-2. Cerebro Tokens
+# Cerebro Tokens

-Kerberos authentication is required and is used to bootstrap the token mechanism.
+Kerberos authentication is required and is used to bootstrap Cerebro tokens.
 Token based authentication is optional, depending on the needs of the client application.
 We recommend using Kerberos authentication if possible (e.g. Hadoop integration) and using token based authentication for non-kerberized clients (e.g. python).

-Note that to get a token, you are required to first connect with a kerberized connection.
+Note that to get a Cerebro token, you are required to first connect with a kerberized connection.
 You cannot get a user token otherwise.

+# JWT Tokens

+Cerebro can use JWT tokens for authentication.
+These tokens are expected to be generated externally and provided to CDAS.
+All token management (creation, renew, timeout) is handled outside of Cerebro.
+If only JWT tokens is used for authentication, CDAS will also require that a system token be generated for it to use to authenticate internal services.
+This would, for example, be a token with 'cerebro' as the subject.

 ## Enabling authentication
-Authentication is enabled by setting CEREBRO_KERBEROS_PRINCIPAL and CEREBRO_KERBEROS_KEYTAB_FILE when starting Cerebro.
+Kerberos uthentication is enabled by setting CEREBRO_KERBEROS_PRINCIPAL and CEREBRO_KERBEROS_KEYTAB_FILE when starting Cerebro.

+Using JWT keys for service authentication is configured by setting SYSTEM_JWT_TOKEN when starting Cerebro.

 ## Kerberos
 We assume that the user already has a ticket granting ticket (i.e. has run kinit) before